AhmedArslan/HbCGM_paper/README.md

 2 - HbCGMEx.py

-takes a typical results file and output a file, contains genes with coding SNPs (cSNPs) and expression values (TRM) in the organ of interest.
+Takes a typical results file and output a file, contains genes with coding SNPs (cSNPs) and expression values (TRM) in the organ of interest.

 3 - Functional and regulatory charactisation of SNPs: